quy267/Daily-challenge-in-CodeSignal-and-LeetCode/README.md

 # Daily-challenge-in-CodeSignal
-Solve problem by my solution on daily in CodeSignal
+Solve problem by my solution on daily in CodeSignal and LeetCode